oliworx/pdf2png-service/README.md

 ## Configuration
 The default port is 3001.

-The port can be changed with the environment variable $APP_PORT
+The port can be changed with the environment variable $PDF2PNG_PORT

 ## Usage
 Start the service: `npm start` or `node server.js` ,